 Current New York State Waivers Waiver Effective Date Waiver Type Permissions Expiration DFS 62 nd Amendment to Insurance Regulation 62 June 4, 2021 Telehealth Flexibilities Clarifies that the definition of telehealth includes audio-only visits.
 Clarifies that an insurer may engage in reasonable fraud, waste, and abuse detection efforts, including to prevent payments for services that do not warrant a separate billable encounter.
 Made permanent on December 22, 2021 in the State Register.
 DFS 57 th Amendment to Insurance Regulation 62 March 6, 2020 Cost Sharing Requires plans to waive cost-sharing for COVID-19 testing.
-Extended to December 7, 2022.
+Extended to March 6, 2023.
 DFS Circular Letter No. 9 and Supplements No. 1, No. 2, March 25, 2020 Insurance Producer Flexibilities Suspends the expiration of licenses for insurance producers.
 EXPIRED as of September 6, 2020.
 No. 3, No. 4 • Suspends the requirement that a monitor be present to complete producer continuing education and pre-licensing course exams.
 Made permanent by Supplement No. 4.

-Current New York State Waivers Waiver Effective Date Waiver Type Permissions Expiration DOH Emergency Regulations July 30, 2021 (August 12, 2021 for Covid-19 Confirmatory testing) Vaccine and Testing Requirements Covid-19 Vaccinations of Nursing Home and Adult Care Facility Residents and Personnel (here) Requires adult care facilities (within 7 days) and nursing homes (within 14 days) to offer unvaccinated personnel and residents an opportunity to receive a first or second dose of the Covid-19 vaccine.
+Current New York State Waivers Waiver Effective Date Waiver Type Permissions Expiration DOH Emergency Regulations July 30, 2021 (August 12, 2021 for Covid-19 Confirmatory testing) Vaccine and Testing Requirements Covid-19 Vaccinations of Nursing Home and Adult Care Facility Residents and Personnel: Requires adult care facilities (within 7 days) and nursing homes (within 14 days) to offer unvaccinated personnel and residents an opportunity to receive a first or second dose of the Covid-19 vaccine.
 Note: DOH has removed the requirement for nursing homes and adult care facilities to certify on a weekly basis that the facility has complied with the regulation.
-Made permanent at the September 15, 2022 PHHPC meeting with minor changes.
+Made permanent effective September 28, 2022 (final regulations here).
 Hospital and Nursing Home Personal Protective Equipment (PPE) Supply (here): Requires hospitals and nursing homes to have a 60-day supply of PPE by August 31, 2021 (hospitals were previously required to have a 90-day stockpile) and authorizes the Commissioner of Health to increase the requirements to 90 days for hospitals during a state or local public health emergency.
-Surge and Flex Health Coordination System (here): Establishes ongoing emergency planning requirements ("Surge and Flex Health Care Coordination System") for facilities and agencies regulated by DOH and authorizes the Commissioner of Health to direct health care facilities to increase bed capacity by 50 percent (previously up to 100% within 30 days of emergency declaration) and to postpone all non-essential elective procedures.
-Extended by the Public Health and Health Planning Council (PHHPC) at the September 15, 2022 PHHPC meeting.
-Proposed to be made permanent and currently under review, unless otherwise noted.
+Surge and Flex Health Coordination System: Establishes ongoing emergency planning requirements ("Surge and Flex Health Care Coordination System") for facilities and agencies regulated by DOH and authorizes the Commissioner of Health to direct health care facilities to increase bed capacity by 50 percent (previously up to 100% within 30 days of emergency declaration) and to postpone all non-essential elective procedures.
+Made permanent effective December 28, 2022 (final regulations here).
+Extended through April 25, 2023 (hospital/nursing home PPE supply), unless otherwise noted.
 Covid-19 Confirmatory Testing (here): Requires hospitals and nursing homes to test patients and residents for Covid-19 if they are presenting symptoms or if they have been exposed to Covid-19.
 Requires hospitals and nursing homes to test deceased patients and residents for Covid-19 within 48 hours after death if there is a clinical suspicion that Covid-19 was the cause of death and if no such test was performed in the 14 days prior to death.
 Requires funeral directors, coroners, and medical examiners to administer tests for Covid-19 within 48 hours after death if there is a reasonable suspicion that Covid-19 was the cause of death and if no such test was performed in the 14 days prior to death.
 EXPIRED as of November 9, 2021.